From the Hives

 When lighting a candle, make sure the wick is trimmed to the proper

 length.
-A half inch wick is generally best – but for tapers, 3/8 of an inch
+A half inch wick is generally best – but for tapers, 3/8 of an

-candle), the pool of liquid wax may reach the edge.
+each candle), the pool of liquid wax may reach the edge.

 •